15 SYMPTOMS TO NEVER IGNORE IN CATS

 Weight loss can be a sign of hyperthyroidism as well as other diseases like cancer.
-Did you know that a cat losing 1 pound is similar to a human losing 20 pounds?
+(If a cat loses 1 pound, that’s similar to a human losing 20 pounds!)
 That’s why it’s so important to address any weight loss with your vet.
-Note – It’s often difficult to tell whether a cat has lost weight because unlike veterinary scales, home scales aren’t accurate enough to detect small changes.
+Note – It’s often difficult to tell whether a cat has lost weight, even if you’re weighing them at home.
+Unlike veterinary scales, the scales we use at home aren’t accurate enough to detect small changes.
 This is one the reasons why we recommend keeping your cat up-to-date on all of their routine exams.
-Even a small amount of weight loss is sometimes the first sign of an underlying problem.
+Even a small amount of weight loss can be the first sign of an underlying problem.

 6. Bad Breath

 Bad breath is often a sign of gum disease and/or tooth decay.
 Brushing your cat’s teeth at home is the best way to prevent these issues, but most cats need to have periodic dental cleanings too, just like humans.

 If you notice that your cat is unable to urinate or defecate, straining, or making frequent trips in and out of the litter box, they need to be seen by a veterinarian immediately, especially if they are unable to urinate because this could indicate a potentially life-threatening blockage.
 If they are unable to defecate, it could be constipation, but it’s best to call your vet either way.
 Other signs to watch for are meowing while trying to use the litter box and licking the genitals.

 Persistent diarrhea or constipation can have many negative consequences and should be addressed with your vet.
 For example, diarrhea can be due to something your cat ate, intestinal parasites, etc., but it can also lead to dehydration, which can be fatal.

 9. Urinating or Defecating Outside of the Litter Box